cisco/mindmeld/docs/source/quickstart/optimize_question_answering_performance.rst

     "phone_number": "(+1) 650-555-4500"
   }

 By default, the :keyword:`get()` method uses a baseline ranking algorithm which displays the most relevant documents based on text similarity.
-Each result includes the relevance score in the ``score`` property.

 Proximity-Based Ranking
 ~~~~~~~~~~~~~~~~~~~~~~~